 Earn Unlimited 7x Total Points With GM and 4x Points on Purchases Everywhere Else

-The My GM Rewards Card™ is a great credit card for everyday spending.
-This is true whether you’re a current General Motors vehicle owner or you’re planning to purchase a GM vehicle in the near future.
+The My GM Rewards Card™ is a great everyday spending credit card for General Motors owners — and anyone planning to purchase a GM vehicle in the near future.

 Here’s what else you need to know about this card.